How To Beat The Winter Blues

 SAD and the winter blues can make you feel like over eating.
 When we're feeling tired and unwell we often crave carbs and salty food as opposed to the fresh, nourishing foods that would help us feel better.

 We're by no means telling you to avoid mince pies and festive fizz but try and eat well and ensure that you stay properly hydrated.
-Our Magnetic Wand instills a positive energy structure to your water and replenishes its vitality and taste, while our Water Crystals re-introduce positive energetic minerals and will inspire you to drink your recommended eight glasses a day.
+Our Water Crystals instill a positive energy structure to your water, re-introducing positive energetic minerals to inspire you to drink your recommended eight glasses a day.

 If you're feeling really low in energy then it's essential that you try and get a good sleep.
 Wind down properly before bed with some yoga stretches and a steaming hot bath with your favourite aromatic oils.